 It appears so often in the news, “Energy Drink Consumption on the Rise in Kids, Teens.”
 Alarming headlines like this are a response to a study which measured caffeine consumption in minors over a ten year period.
 That study, published in Pediatrics in February 2014[i], shows how caffeine habits changed from 1999 to 2010.
 Unfortunately, this is just one of the latest examples of how the wrong details are emphasized in energy drink news stories, even in publications as reputable as Time magazine[ii].

-There are three major details often left out of conversations on caffeine which could dramatically boost our efforts to keep ourselves and our kids healthy and safe.
+There are three major details often left out of conversations on kids and energy drinks, but these tiny details could dramatically boost our efforts to keep ourselves and our kids healthy and safe.

 Taking a closer look at the Pediatrics study, it’s not surprising energy drink consumption among minors has increased since 1999 – Monster Energy and Rockstar didn’t exist back then!
 What is surprising is how the total amount of caffeine consumed per day didn’t change after the energy drink boom.